rjvs21/night-temp-logger-esp32/README.md

 - Arduino IDE 2.x
 - A free Blynk account (blynk.cloud)
 - A Google account (only needed if you want Google Sheets logging)
-- A 2.4GHz WiFi network (ESP32 does not support 5GHz)
+- A WiFi network to connect ESP32 to

 ---